 Several points considering the implementation of our approach need to be clarified.
 First, it is important to note that the vectors representing each classifier can take different formats.
 They can, simply, be 4-dimensional vectors containing all the entries of the confusion matrix on a single binary domain, 9 dimensional vectors containing all the entries of the confusion matrix on a single 3-class domain, and so on.
 As well, they can be formed by the confusion matrices obtained by a single classifier on several domains, be they multi-class or binary domains.
 It is also possible, rather than representing the confusion matrices, to represent the classifiers' outcome on each point of the testing set.
-The graph of Figure 2 in the next subsection is an example where such a representation was used.
+The graph of Figure 2 is an example where such a representation was used.
+It plots the combined outcome of eight classifiers on three UCI domains: Breast Cancer, Labour and Liver.
+In particular, it takes into account the classification of all the data in the three training sets since we ran 10-fold crossvalidation so that each point appears in one of the testing folds).
+Since Breast-Cancer contains 286 instances, Labour, 57, and Liver 345, each vector in the original data set from which the projection is plotted has dimensionality 688.
+Alternatively, in the graph of Figure 3 of Section 3, since only the confusion matrices of the three binary domains are considered, the original data set from which the projection is plotted has dimensionality 12.

 Second, we must specify what distance measure and projection approach we selected for implementing the method.
 The distance measures can take several forms, each with different properties.
 The Euclidean distance (L2 norm), for example, considers all the performance data equally, though it penalizes more for the presence of a few extreme differences than for the presence of several small differences.
 The Manhattan distance (L1 norm) attaches less importance to large differences.
 Other distance measures can weigh different components differently.
 For example, true positives can be given more importance than true negatives (similarly to Precision).
 In a multi-class domain, a distance measure can focus on the performance of one class, grouping all the other classes, and so on.
 In fact all the biases provided by the traditional measures (accuracy, precision, recall, F-measure and so on) can be reproduced in our framework.
 In our particular study, the main distance function we will consider is the Euclidean distance.
-However, the Manhattan Distance will be discussed briefly in Section 5.
+However, the Manhattan Distance, as well as a measure that provides an emphasis on one class versus all the others, will be discussed briefly in Section 5.